Shaman (singer): Personal life

 From 2012 to 2016, Dronov was married to singing teacher Marina Roshchupkina, whom he met in his native Novomoskovsk.
 They have a daughter who was born in 2014 and lives with her mother.

 Dronov married Elena Martynova, who is 14 years older than him, in 2017.
 Since 2012, Martynova has worked in the PR department of USM Holdings Alisher Usmanov, and since 2018, she has held the position of Deputy General Director for Strategic Communications and Brand Promotion of the company MegaFon.
 Shortly before her wedding with Dronov, Martynova divorced her first husband Aleksandr Tsypkin and planned to move to Los Angeles, but before leaving, she "met her love".
 Martynova was described as being responsible for Dronov's stage image, though he has denied this; she also accompanied him to work meetings at media holdings and on the radio.
 On 26 September 2024, Dronov announced his divorce from Martynova.

 On 9 March 2025, Dronov announced during a speech that he was in a relationship with Ekaterina Mizulina, director of the Safe Internet League (a state-sponsored Russian Internet censorship organisation).
+On 5 November, they married in a ceremony held in Donetsk.

 Sanctions

-On 17 March 2023, the Latvian Ministry of Foreign Affairs imposed sanctions on him, banning him from entering the country along with other Russian artists and cultural figures who supported the Russian invasion of Ukraine.
-On 20 July of the same year, Dronov was added to Canada's sanctions list.
+On 17 March 2023, the Latvian foreign ministry imposed sanctions on him, banning him from entering the country, along with other Russian artists and cultural figures who supported the 2022 Russian invasion of Ukraine.
+On 20 July, Dronov was added to Canada's sanctions list.

-On 24 June 2024, Dronov was sanctioned by the European Union for participating in Kremlin-organized concerts, including those in the Russian-occupied regions in Southeastern Ukraine.
-Following this, his YouTube channel and Spotify artist page were terminated.
-In response to the YouTube suspension of his channel, Shaman staged a protest concert near the U.S. Embassy in Moscow in July 2024.
-Kremlin secretary Dmitry Peskov praised the protest.
+On 24 June 2024, Dronov was sanctioned by the European Union for participating in Kremlin-organized concerts, including those in the Russian-occupied regions of southeastern Ukraine.
+Following this, his YouTube channel and Spotify artist page were deleted.
+In response to the YouTube suspension of his channel, Shaman staged a protest concert near the U.S. embassy in Moscow in July 2024.
+Kremlin press secretary Dmitry Peskov praised the protest.